-The cement grout sheath has a W/C ratio equal to 1.0, while cement mixture for waterproofing (silicate based) has a W/C ratio variable between 1.2 and 1.4 with a 48 hours compression resistance not lower than 3MPa; this cement mixture will be injected by PVC pipes equipped by valves (3 vlv/meter); the injection will be executed with pressure equal to 15-25 bar and residual pressure of 5 MPa, with flow about 5-8 lt/min and the goal to inject 180-200 It/valve.
-Once soil improvement is reached, reducing the permeability value to 1×10^{-5} m/s, the freezing stage can start.
+The cement grout sheath has a W/C ratio equal to 1.0, while cement mixture for waterproofing (silicate based) has a W/C ratio variable between 1.2 and 1.4 with a 48 hours compression resistance not lower than 3MPa; this cement mixture will be injected by PVC pipes equipped by valves (3 vlv/meter); the injection will be executed with pressure equal to 15-25 bar and residual pressure of 5 MPa, with flow about 5-8 lt/min and the goal to inject 180-200 lt/valve.
+Once soil improvement is reached, reducing the permeability value to $1 \times 10^{-5}$ m/s, the freezing stage can start.

 The primary purpose of artificial ground freezing is to draw heat from the ground until its temperature falls below the freezing point of the groundwater (freezing stage) and then to maintain the temperature level reached by appropriately regulating the flow of heat extracted until excavation and construction operations have been completed (maintenance stage).
-Freezing will be obtained thanks to circulation of "liquid nitrogen" inside the freezing probes (at temperature between -100°C and -60°C) equipped with two concentric pipes: an external AISI Inox piping, 76 mm, and an internal copper piping, 25 mm, till the temperature of -10°C will be reached in the soil at 0.50 m at a distance from the freezing probe, so to obtain a minimum freezing diameter of 1.0 m; the frozen soil exhibits a compressive strength of 5 MPa.
+Freezing will be obtained thanks to circulation of "liquid nitrogen" inside the freezing probes (at temperature between -100°C and -60°C) equipped with two concentric pipes: an external AISI Inox piping, 76 mm, and an internal copper piping, 25 mm, till the temperature of -10° C will be reached in the soil at 0.50 m at a distance from the freezing probe, so to obtain a minimum freezing diameter of 1.0 m; the frozen soil must exhibit a compressive strength of 5 MPa.
 Freezing maintenance will be got by "brine".

-Thermometric probes will be placed all around the tunnel cavity to verify the continuity of the freezing, moreover a drainage will be placed in the tunnel axis so to check the absence of water leakage in the coreface to be excavated.
+Thermometric probes will be placed all around the tunnel cavity to verify the continuity of the freezing, moreover a drainage will be placed in the tunnel axis so to check the absence of water leakage in the core-face to be excavated.
 The excavation will be made for single step of 1.00 m, followed by the steel rib and shotcrete placing and finally by the final lining casting.

-4.5.
-Testing activities
+4.5 Testing activities

 To develop in detail soil treatment technologies, several trial tests have been performed, starting from the spring 2015 up to now.
-The first field test was executed in the jobsite at the foundation shaft of the "Isarco Bridge". as showed in Figure 11, south on respect to the Isarco River Underpass.
+The first field test was executed in the jobsite at the foundation shaft of the "Isarco Bridge", as showed in Figure 12, south on respect to the Isarco river.
 To define the best parameters for jet-grouting, test columns were executed with different combinations of extraction and rotation speed, pressure and nozzles' number and dimension.

 The diameter columns, investigated by excavation, were ranging from 0.80-1.0 m for "mono-fluid" system to 1.80-2.20 m for "double-fluid" system.
 Other jet-grouting tests were executed in the north part of the jobsite, where fine sand and silt are present to make more difficult the jet-grouting execution at depth (more than 25-30 m).
-The best parameters, chosen for the execution of the works, are reported in Table 3.
-In spring 2015 too, inside the shaft for the "Isarco bridge" foundation, a real test for freezing was performed, as showed in Figure 12a.
-Starting from the shaft wall, drillings, equipped by PVC pipes, were executed to improve soil by cement injections.
-This allowed to define the technical specifications for injections; permeability test showed reduced soil permeabilities after injection, able to control the water flow on respect to freezing (see Figure 12b).
+In spring 2015 too, inside the shaft for the "Isarco bridge" foundation, a real test for freezing was performed, as showed in Figure 12b.
+Starting from the shaft wall, drillings, equipped by PVC pipes, were executed to improve soil by cement injections and check the residual permeability.
 After soil treatment, freezing procedures by liquid nitrogen were tested, experiencing the designed temperature in the frozen soil.
-A new interesting trial test was executed in autumn 2016, performing a tunnel section by jet-grouting from surface, as illustrated in Figure 13.
-The scope of the test was to check the efficiency of the "massive" jet-grouting treatment: a mini tunnel was confined by jet-grouting columns, so to perform a pumping test inside and to check the hydraulic seal of the grouted mini-tunnel.
-The experimental program provided also coring of the grouted soil, to control the RQD value and the compressive strength, and seismic analyses, able to investigate the continuity of the treatment.
+An interesting trial test was executed in autumn 2016, performing a tunnel section by jet-grouting from surface, to check the efficiency of the "massive" jet-